 - Discovering the gene that causes cystic fibrosis

-- Passing the Tobacco Control act to regulate the manufacture, sale, marketing and promotion of tobacco products
+- Passing the Tobacco Control Act to regulate the manufacture, sale, marketing and promotion of tobacco products

-- Discovering a cancer causing oncogene, as well as treatment that inhibits the growth of lung cancer tumor cells
+- Discovering a lung cancer causing oncogene, as well as treatment that inhibits the growth of lung cancer tumor cells

-Today the fight is more important than ever.
 At the American Lung Association, we never take breathing for granted, because millions of Americans fight for each and every breath.
 By joining us to build a healthier future, you are helping to save lives today and keep America healthy tomorrow.